Financial aid •

 The University of West Florida is a young, growing school that gives students an opportunity to be part of a diverse student body.
 They also benefit from small classes that allow them to interact with their professors on a regular basis.
 If you’re from Florida or Alabama and want to keep your education costs low, UWF might be a good choice.

-Mos gives you access to the largest scholarship pool in America, as well as a financial advisor who can help you with your school finances.
+Mos gives you access to the largest scholarship pool in America.
 Mos also makes banking easier by giving you access to more than 50,000 ATMs as well as the ability to send and receive money instantly.

 To get started, you can learn more at mos.com.